MischaD/BeyondFID/README.md

 # BeyondFID

+Our paper has been accepted at CVPR 2025.
+You can find a preprint [here](https://arxiv.org/abs/2411.16171).

+## Usage
 A python package to streamline evaluation of (unconditional) image generation models.
 If you have a folder full of images or videos and want to compute image-wise generative metrics you are at the right place.
 Supported metrics are: